thycotic/ss-docs/security-hardening/index.md

 #### Unlimited Administration Mode

-Unlimited administration mode allows any role with the “unlimited administrator permission” to see all secrets in the SS.
+Unlimited administration mode allows any role with the "unlimited administrator permission" to see all secrets in the SS.
 This mode is very helpful for recovering passwords in emergencies or when staff are terminated.
-You can tightly control access to this feature by splitting out the role permissions for “administer configuration unlimited admin” and “unlimited administrator” into two different roles.
-This allows you to create the “two-key effect” for access to the mode.
+You can tightly control access to this feature by splitting out the role permissions for "administer configuration unlimited admin" and "unlimited administrator" into two different roles.
+This allows you to create the "two-key effect" for access to the mode.
 See [Using Two Roles for Access to Unlimited Administration Mode](#Using_Two_Roles_for_Access_to Unlimited_Administration_Mode), below, for details.

 #### Limiting Role Access to Secret Templates